 FEES AND LEVIES

-On the 19 June 2019, MBIE released the details on fees and levies for the FSLAA regime (excluding GST):
+On 21 October 2019, fees and levies for the FSLAA regime were passed by Order in Council:

 > Transitional licensing fees of $405+GST per financial advice provider (additional fees per authorised body, and for variations).